romene/Naturaily-netlify/_posts/2017-12-30-biggest-startup-failures-and-successes-of-2017.md

 ---
 title: Biggest startup failures and successes of 2017
-tags:
-- Startups
+description: >-
+  We're bringing you the biggest fails of 2017 as well as startups that we think are worth keeping an eye on!
+slug: startup-failures-successes-2017
+date: '2017-12-30 10:38:01 +0000'
 category: Startups
-date: '2017-12-30 10:38:01 +0000'
 author: Wojciech Miśta
+avatar: /assets/images/wojtek.jpg
 image: /assets/images/rise-and-fall.jpeg
-position: Content Writer
-avatar: /assets/images/wojtek.jpg
+text-preview: >-
-text-preview: We’re bringing you the biggest fails of 2017 as well as some startups that you should definitely keep an eye on.
+  We’re bringing you the biggest fails of 2017 as well as some startups that you should definitely keep an eye on.
+tags:
+  - Startups
 ---